menu

 Demographics

+Bethel is an extremely ethnically-diverse town.
 The people who call Bethel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bethel residents report their race to be White.
-Important ancestries of people in Bethel include German, Italian, French, Swiss, and Pennsylvania German.
+Bethel also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 35.96% of the town’s residents.
+Important ancestries of people in Bethel include German, Italian, French, Swedish, and Swiss.

 The most common language spoken in Bethel is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Spanish and Polish.

 Notable & Unique Neighborhood Characteristics